HumanSignal/label-studio/docs/source/guide/predictions.md

 Other types of annotation contain specific fields.
 You can review the [examples on this page](#Specific-examples-for-pre-annotations), or review the [tag documentation for the Object and Control tags](/tags) in your labeling configuration labeling-specific `result` objects.
 For example, the [Audio tag](tags/audio.html), [HyperText tag](tags/hypertext.html), [Paragraphs tag](tags/paragraphs.html), [KeyPointLabels](/tags/keypointlabels.html) and more all contain sample `result` JSON examples.

+!!! info
-> Note: If you're generating pre-annotations for a [custom ML backend](ml_create.html), you can use the `self.parsed_label_config` variable to retrieve the labeling configuration for a project and generate pre-annotations.
+    If you're generating pre-annotations for a [custom ML backend](ml_create.html), you can use the `self.parsed_label_config` variable to retrieve the labeling configuration for a project and generate pre-annotations.
 See the [custom ML backend](ml_create.html) documentation for more details.

 ## Import bbox and choice pre-annotations for images